 Avoid watering the leaves as much as you can as overly wet conditions facilitate the spread of fungus such as blackspot and powdery mildew.

-If the soil that has been amended with plenty of organic matter to hold moisture and the soil structure is light enough to allow for good drainage then precise measurements of water are not strictly necessary, just ensure you have given the soil a good soak.
+If the soil has been amended with plenty of organic matter to hold moisture and the soil structure is light enough to allow for good drainage then precise measurements of water are not strictly necessary, just ensure you have given the soil a good soak.

 Roses that are planted in gardens with sandy soil may well need more water as rainfall and water can drain too quickly for the roots of the rose to draw up moisture.